Sandy Springs 4-Minute Community AED Program

-The 4 Minute Community Program is an innovative, approach designed to transform the way sudden cardiac arrest is addressed in the community.
-By leveraging historical data on Sudden Cardiac Arrest (SCA) in specific areas, the initiative will equip CPR-trained citizen volunteers in the City of Sandy Springs with Avive Connect AEDs, advanced and connected defibrillators.
+The 4 Minute Community Program is an innovative approach designed to transform the way sudden cardiac arrest is addressed in the community.
+By leveraging historical data on sudden cardiac arrest (SCA) in specific areas, the initiative will equip CPR-trained citizen volunteers in the City of Sandy Springs with Avive Connect AEDs, advanced connected defibrillators.

-Sandy Springs’ 4 Minute Community™ Program empowers citizens with the tools and training to bridge the gap between the moment of collapse and the arrival of professional help.
-By creating a network of Avive Connect AED®s and trained citizens, we’re building a safer, more proactive community, ensuring that when someone needs lifesaving help, there are caring neighbors ready to respond.
-When Sudden Cardiac Arrest (SCA) strikes, every second matters.
-The difference between life and death can happen in just minutes, long before first responders arrive.
-That’s why immediate action from nearby individuals is so critical.
+Sandy Springs' 4 Minute Community™ Program empowers citizens with the tools and training to bridge the gap between the moment of collapse and the arrival of professional help.
+By creating a network of Avive Connect AEDs and trained citizens, the program is building a safer, more proactive community — ensuring that when someone needs lifesaving help, there are neighbors ready to respond.
+When sudden cardiac arrest strikes, every second matters.
+Immediate action from nearby individuals is critical.

-The launch of the program is made possible through a generous donation of over 100 Avive Connect AEDs by the Northside Hospital Foundation and Northside Hospital Heart Institute.
+The launch of the program is made possible through a generous donation of more than 100 Avive Connect AEDs by the Northside Hospital Foundation and Northside Hospital Heart Institute.

 The goal of this initiative is to reduce deaths from out-of-hospital cardiac arrest by minimizing the time to defibrillation.
 This will be achieved by deploying strategically positioned citizen volunteers with AEDs, known as the Cardiac Arrest Rapid Engagement (CARE) Team.